 “Veganuary, whaddat?”
 The pre-Millennial reader may quip.
 “Ain’t no fan of no fads,” you may add for good measure, if you fancy butchering grammar as much as livestock.
 Well, first of all, Veganuary has already been around a number of years, so it has passed the fad test with flying colours (and flavours) and is being established as a tradition.
 If more and more health professionals recommend it as the potential antidote to the animal-protein bombardment that the Twelve Days of Christmas tend to be, Veganuary is however easier said than done, because it calls for meat, fish, honey and lacto-ovo restraint – and, as added bonus, alcohol-free nights out – although this is not strictly required, since most wines, beers and spirits are indeed vegan, except for some isinglass-filtered beers and carmine-coloured spirits.

 As its portmanteau name suggests, Veganuary demands you stick to at least 31 days of vegan meals throughout the month of January to get a taste of the lifestyle, while also counterbalancing the animal-protein overload, detox your system and discover that veganism is all but ruminating on bitter herbs or dining on rye crackers slathered in avocado mousse.
-Perhaps you’ll take it a step further and abide to it all year round, if not every single day, at least once or twice a week, acknowledging its bearing on personal wellbeing and carbon footprint.
+Such constant dedication, paired with intense workout with pre-workout supplements can help you achieve your goals like a breeze.
+You can also try out the blackwolf pre workout supplement which will perhaps take it a step further and abide to it all year round, if not every single day, at least once or twice a week, acknowledging its bearing on personal wellbeing and carbon footprint.
+Using amazon mushroom coffee “definitely has values as an antioxidant and helping with digestion and giving you some focus without jitters.

 While the mental picture of veganism is still associated with neo-hippy cattle-hugging types in woven-hemp apparel and cork-oak bark sandals, or linen-suited neo-yuppies tottering ahead, cardamom rooibos soy latte’s recycled-paper cup perennially in hand, the philosophy of ditching animal protein and introducing more pulses, nuts, avocado, and chia in one’s diet is gathering proselytes from all walks of life.